Goran-Sacic/pomodoro/README.md

 - v0.1.0 (14-12-2024): Released beta version with initial features.
 - v0.1.1 (14-12-2024): Updated Next.js and Material UI configuration.
+- v0.1.2 (19-12-2024): Various enhancements aimed at performance and graphical upgrades.
+Also added a task handler to manage tasks.

 ## Features